+Recommendation ITU-R P.372

+Recommendation ITU-R SM.1753

 …

 4.3.5 Impact studies for the amateur service

 In the studies presented in Annex 7 field measurements were conducted for the 135.7-137.8 kHz and 472-479 kHz amateur frequency bands.
-These amateur frequencies are unlikely to be affected by the emissions at the operating frequency of WPT-EV.
+These frequencies allocated to the amateur service on a primary or secondary basis are unlikely to be affected by the emissions at the operating frequency of WPT-EV.

-Limited information is available about the harmonic radiated emissions from WPT-EV operating at this frequency and matter of harmful interference from harmonic radiated emissions are covered in § 4.5.
+In the studies presented in Annex 12, field measurements were conducted for the 3.50-4.00 MHz, 7.00-7.30 MHz, 10.10-10.15 MHz, and 14.00-14.35 MHz bands.
+These frequencies, also allocated to the amateur service on a primary or secondary basis, are unlikely to be significantly impacted by the harmonic emissions of WPT-EV systems designed in accordance with the noted SDOs.
+The matter of harmful interference from harmonic radiated emissions are covered in § 4.5.

 …